dotnet/docs-maui/docs/fundamentals/localization.md

 <string>en</string>
 ```

 Alternatively, in Solution Explorer in Visual Studio, open the *Info.plist* file for your chosen platform in the **Generic PList Editor**.
-Then, set an array for the `CFBundleLocalizations` key and provide values that correspond to the resource files.
+Then, create an array for the `CFBundleLocalizations` key and provide array values that correspond to the resource files.
 In addition, ensure you set an expected language via the `CFBundleDevelopmentRegion` key:

 :::image type="content" source="media/localization/info-plist.png" alt-text="Screenshot of the supported locales for the app in the generic Info.plist editor.":::